IOFM Exclusive: Focus Group Finds Tariffs Are Contributing to Payment Delays

 As tariffs go into effect, payment delays will worsen.

-That’s the takeaway from 27 finance leaders recently contacted by IOFM.
+That’s the takeaway from nearly 50 finance leaders recently contacted by IOFM.
 Additional headlines include:

-• Just over 40% report that vendor payments are already being delayed – including 15% who are paying more than 30 days later than a year ago.
+• Approximately 40% report that vendor payments are already being delayed – including 11% who are paying more than 30 days later than a year ago.

-• About 25% say they lack confidence in the ability of their vendors to pay them on time, putting pressure on cash flow throughout the supply chain.
+• However, just over 25% say they lack confidence in the ability of their vendors to pay them on time, putting pressure on cash flow throughout the supply chain.

 What makes matters worse is that financial operations teams are largely operating in the dark: nearly three in four shared they have received no guidance or training in response to the new tariffs.